dpakGit/DevOps_Traning/Git/Docs.md

 - Use git rebase regularly to keep your commit history linear.
 - Avoid rebasing commits that have already been pushed to a shared repository.
 - Use git rebase -i to interactively rebase and reorganize your commits.

+### Git stash

+Here's a scenario where git stash is useful:

+Imagine you're working on a new feature in a branch called feature/new-login-system.
+You've made significant changes to the code, but you haven't committed them yet.
+Suddenly, you receive an urgent request to fix a bug in the main branch.

+You can't simply switch to the main branch and start working on the bug fix because you have uncommitted changes in your current branch.
+If you try to switch branches, Git will prevent you from doing so, citing conflicts.

+This is where git stash comes in:

+1. You run git stash to temporarily save your uncommitted changes in a stash.
+2. Git creates a new stash entry, and your working directory is cleaned up to match the last commit.
+3. You can now switch to the main branch and start working on the bug fix.
+4. Once you've committed the bug fix, you can switch back to the feature/new-login-system branch.
+5. You can then apply the stashed changes using git stash apply or git stash pop to reapply your original changes.

+By using git stash, you can temporarily set aside your work, switch branches, and then come back to your original task without losing your changes.

+Here's a simple example:

+bash
+# You're working on feature/new-login-system branch
+# You have uncommitted changes

+# Stash your changes
+git stash

+# Switch to main branch
+git checkout main

+# Fix the bug and commit
+# ...

+# Switch back to feature/new-login-system branch
+git checkout feature/new-login-system

+# Apply the stashed changes
+git stash apply

+This way, you can manage multiple tasks and branches without conflicts.